 It is a standard way of identifying bank accounts anywhere in the world.

-In the UK, an IBAN consists of 22 characters (a combination of letters and numbers).
+For UK bank accounts, an IBAN consists of 22 characters (a combination of letters and numbers).

 Are you selling a property abroad?